genericuser256/coding-challenge-backend/notes.md

 ### node-fetch

 For some reason `node-fetch` v3 has issues with imports on node v14, so need to use `node-fetch` v2 instead.

+### Id type

+Using nominal typing we're able to tell the compiler that while all of these Id's are strings, they actually refer to different things.
+The benefit of this is that it _should_ be harder to then accidentally use an event id to get a person for example.